Olybrius: Rise to the throne

 Ricimer had placed a guard at Ostia who found the secret letter.
 Ricimer showed the document to Olybrius, which convinced Olybrius to accept the purple.
 From Ricimer's point of view, Olybrius was a good candidate, as a member of the Roman senatorial aristocracy and because of his marriage to Placidia; his marriage to her makes him the last emperor of the conjoined Valentinianic–Theodosian dynasties to rule in the west.
 Ricimer had Anthemius killed and Olybrius acclaimed Emperor (11 July 472).

 The competing version of events does not mention the secret letter.
 Instead, after arriving in Rome, Olybrius was proclaimed emperor several months before Anthemius' death, in April or May 472.
 Ricimer then besieged the part of Rome where Anthemius was for several months until the lawful Emperor was abandoned by his partisans, captured in a church, and put to death by Gundobad, Ricimer's nephew.
 This version implies that Olybrius was secretly supported by the Emperor Leo, which explains why Leo sent him there.
-Three of our sources – Theophanes, the Paschal Chronicle, and Paullus Diaconus – support this version.
+Three sources – Theophanes, the Paschal Chronicle, and Paullus Diaconus – support this version.
 Edward Gibbon accepts this implication as fact, although none of the three sources explicitly state that Leo supported Olybrius.
 What other reason could there be, Bury asks, then answers his own rhetorical question: "the facts that Anthemius was Leo's chosen candidate, his filius, and that Olybrius was the friend of his foe Genseric, are a strong counter-argument."

 Reign and death

 The reign of Olybrius was short and uneventful.
 Soon after the death of Anthemius, Ricimer also died, on 9 or 19 August; his nephew Gundobad was elevated to magister militum in his place.
 Very little is known of Olybrius' policy; in his Vita Epifanius, Ennodius describes him as a pious man who acted accordingly.
 As evidence, he had minted a new series of gold coins bearing a cross and the new legend SALVS MVNDI ("Welfare of the World") instead of the usual SALVS REIPVBLICAE ("Welfare of the State").
 It is also noteworthy that Olybrius is depicted on his coins without helm and spear, common symbols on his predecessors' coinage, suggesting he had little interest in military matters.

 Olybrius had a palace in the Tenth region of Constantinople at one end of the Mese, the main street, along the Constantinianae.
-Olybrius also restored, at his own expense, the nearby church of Saint Euphemia in Chalcedon, a famous church that had been chosen by the augusta Pulcheria (r.
+Olybrius also paid for the restoration of the nearby church of Saint Euphemia in Chalcedon, which had been chosen by the augusta Pulcheria (r.
 414–453), sister of Theodosius II (r.
 402–450), for the Council of Chalcedon in 451.
 This choice was a sign of the bond between Olybrius, a Roman senator, with the imperial Theodosian dynasty.

-Olybrius died of dropsy after only seven months of rule, most likely on 2 November.
+Olybrius died of dropsy after seven months of rule, most likely on 2 November.